Professional Practice Scheme

 Write a report for an MP!
 As part of the Parliamentary and Public Policy Research Placements, students are paired up with an MP, MEP, non-parliamentary organisation (such as pressure groups, think tanks, NGOs, local government) who mandate a report on topic of interest.

 Translate material for museums!
 As part of our Translation Work Experience Modules, students work in groups to translate material for museums/heritage sites.
-Past partners include the Norwich Castle Museum, the Sainsbury Centre for Visual Arts and Blickling Hall.
+Past partners include the Norwich Castle Museum, the Sainsbury Centre and Blickling Hall.

 Contribute to junior doctors’ training!
 A part of our Public Service Interpreting module, Students work with young doctors and health professionals, providing them with experience on how to interact with patients via the mediation of an interpreter.

 Help a charity improve their promotional material!
 As part of our Discourse and Power module, students have analysed the communication material of local charities, such as the LGBT project or BEAT.